nlepage/go-wasm-http-server/README.md

   </a>
 </p>

-> Embed your Go HTTP handlers in a ServiceWorker (usin [WebAssembly](https://mdn.io/WebAssembly/)) and emulate an HTTP server!
+> Embed your Go HTTP handlers in a ServiceWorker (using [WebAssembly](https://mdn.io/WebAssembly/)) and emulate an HTTP server!

 ## Examples